How living in Silicon Valley has made Kevin Durant a better investor

 This could be the Google Home Mini

-Today at Techcrunch Disrupt SF 2017 Warriors player Kevin Durant and his partner Rich Kleiman took the stage to tell the crowd about The Durant Company.
+Today at TechCrunch Disrupt SF 2017, Warriors player Kevin Durant and his partner Rich Kleiman took the stage to tell the crowd about The Durant Company.

 While The Durant Company has made about 30 investments to date, Kleiman and Durant were hesitant to call it a VC firm.
-Instead they likened it a private equity fund that takes stakes in startups like Postmates, but also hospitality companies and really anything that the duo thinks would be a good investment.
+Instead they likened it to a private equity fund that takes stakes in startups like Postmates, but also hospitality companies and really anything that the duo thinks would be a good investment.

-“We’d never have been introduced to a drone startup in Oklahoma City”
+“We’d never have been introduced to a drone startup in Oklahoma City.”

 When asked how moving to San Francisco from Oklahoma City has changed how Durant does business, he explained that the best part of living in San Francisco is being entrenched in the tech world.